CLASS OF 1958 (Front L-R) David Edsel Arnold, Joseph Larry

 I contend that the 1950s was the best time to come of age, a post World War II era that was booming, lots of jobs, opportunities and patriotism.
 In many ways it was the last of innocence in American culture, bound to family values and faith in the future.

 Since the 60s, mostly out of necessity, graduates of Calhoun High go into the big world, rarely returning with a few looking back.
-Few, like my generation, clinging to their roots, and people of a place.
+Few, like my generation, clinging to their roots, family and place.

 The reunion was a time to recall the deceased, including some of my best friends.
 I've tried to honor them over the years, writing about them.
 Looking back, I have a place in my heart for all 80 of them.